Explore Gangtok During Summer Season

 The best time to visit Gangtok is from late September to November and March to June.
 These autumn and spring-summer months undergo a friendly climate, excellent for sightseeing.
-From October to February, although temperatures fall below 0 degrees Celsius, Gangtok gets a bizarre charm and opens up a vast world of unusual activities.
-It is best to avoid visiting this place during the monsoon months of July to early September, as heavy rainfall leads to landslides that can cause many inconveniences.
+From October to February, although temperatures fall below 0 degrees Celsius, Gangtok gets a bizarre charm.
+Avoid Gangtok during the monsoon season as heavy rainfall leads to landslides.

-One of the highest motorways in the world, is a mountain pass in the Himalayan peaks that connects with Sikkim and China.
-Located on the Indo-Tibetan border 14450 ft.
-Above the sea, Nathu La is one of the most essential Himalayan passes in the country.
+Nathu La is one of the highest motorways in the world, situated at a height of 14450 feet.
+The mounatain pass connects Sikkim and China.
+This is one of the most essential Himalayan passes in the country.
 Nathu means “hearing ears”, and La means “pass”.
-Nathu La is one of the three open trade border posts between India and China and is known for its picturesque beauty and beautiful surroundings.
-The temperature remains low for most of the year and becomes a hotspot for tourists during the summer.
+Nathu La is one of the three open trade border posts between India and China.
+The pass offers picturesque beauty and beautiful surroundings.
+Throught out the year the temperature remains very low, but still attracts lot of tourist.

-Lake Tsomgo, located at a staggering 1,400 feet above sea level, is one of the few high heights in India to be found on the Gangtok-Nathu La highway.
+Lake Tsomgo, located at a staggering 1,4000 feet above sea level.
 Also known as Lake Changu, is part of every hiking trail and for a good reason – stunning picturesque beauty.
-The enchanting beauty of Lake Tsogmo surrounds the steep snow-capped mountains in astonishment and rests among the bright green carpets of the alpine forests.
-The lake is a fascinating scenic charm combined with its legendary significance for locals must definitely visit the Sikkim attraction.
+The enchanting beauty of Lake Tsogmo surrounds the steep snow-capped mountains.

-Lake Tsomgo is a glacial lake that gets its water from the melting snow in the mountains around it.
-This glacial lake is known for its colour, changing the water.
-Monsoons see a clear aquamarine lake, while in the winter months it freezes into a translucent ice cover.
-As the summer approaches in mid-May, the periphery of this lake is dotted with thousands of blooming flowers that give the waters a restless colour.
+This is a glacial lake that gets its water from the melting snow in the mountains around it.
+This glacial lake known for its colour, changing the water.
+During monsoon the lake is crystal clear and in the winter months it freezes.
+As the summer approaches in mid-May, the periphery of this lake is dotted with thousands of blooming flowers.

 Namgyal Institute of Tibetology

 Ganesh Tok is a small temple and a beloved viewpoint in Gangtok.
-Situated on top of a hill, Ganesh Tok has a quaint spot of views – the Kanchenjunga Hill can be seen from here in its true form of fame, and is best especially in the morning.
-The Ganesh Tok View Point, located at 6500, offers spectacular views of the snow-covered mountains.
-But the temple (dedicated to Lord Ganesha) is so small that only one person can fit in it.
-The great place takes you one step closer to nature with its unreal surroundings and soothing environment.
+Situated on top of a hill, Ganesh Tok has a quaint spot of views. – The majestic Kanchenjunga Hill can be seen from here in its true form of fame, and is best especially in the morning.
+The Ganesh Tok View Point located at 6500 feet offers spectacular views.
+The great place takes you one step closer to nature with its unreal surroundings.

 The Ganesh Tok temple itself is quite small.
 Coloured flags are tied up the stairs to make them stand out.
 There is a place where shoes can be kept safely, and hands can be washed before entering the temple.
 In front of the temple is also a lounge and balcony, which is the main attraction of this place.
 The peaceful Ganesh Tok is surrounded by hills, countryside and beautiful mountains.
 It is so crowded that devotees must go down all fours to worship Lord Ganesha.